Seventh (chord): In jazz

 In jazz chords and theory, and classical music theory, the seventh is what defines a chord as a "seventh chord".
 Moreover, most triads that appear in lead sheets or fake books can have sevenths added to them, using the performer's discretion and "ear".
 For example, if a tune is in the key of C, if there is a G chord, the chord-playing performer will usually "voice" this chord as G7.
 While in a strict classical music context, the notes of a G7 chord would be "G–B–D–F", in jazz, the fifth of the chord is often omitted.
 The root is also often omitted if playing in a jazz group, as it will usually be played by the bassist.
 Omitting the root and fifth gives the improvising chord-playing musician the option to play other notes.

-In voicing jazz chords, performers focus first on the seventh and the major or minor third of the chord, with the latter indicating the chord quality, along with added chord extensions (e.g., ninths, elevenths, or thirteenths, even if not indicated in the lead sheet or fake book) to add tone "colour" to the chord.
+In voicing jazz chords, performers focus first on the seventh and the major or minor third of the chord, with the latter indicating the chord quality, along with added chord extensions (e.g., elevenths, even if not indicated in the lead sheet or fake book) to add tone "colour" to the chord.
 As such, a jazz guitarist or jazz piano player might "voice" a printed G chord with the notes "B–E–F–A", which would be the third, sixth (a.k.a.
 13th), seventh, and ninth of the chord.
-Jazz chord-playing musicians may also add altered chord tones (e.g., b9, #9, #11, b13) and added tones.
+Jazz chord-playing musicians may also add altered chord tones (e.g., #11) and added tones.
 An example of an altered dominant chord in the key of C, built on a G would be to voice the chord as "B–C♯–E–F–A♭"; this would be G7 (b9,#11).